ValidMind for model validation 3 — Developing a potential challenger model

 Key insights:

-• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a correlation coefficient of 0.3594, surpassing the 0.3 threshold and resulting in a Fail status.
+• One feature pair exceeds correlation threshold: The pair (Age, Exited) has a correlation coefficient of 0.3674, surpassing the 0.3 threshold and receiving a Fail status.

-• Predominantly weak linear relationships: Most feature pairs exhibit weak linear associations, with coefficients clustered well below the threshold.
+• Predominantly weak linear relationships: Most feature pairs exhibit weak linear associations, with coefficients close to zero, indicating limited direct linear dependency among these features.

 Parameters: